cta-rta/astri-rta-bootstrapper/README.md

 * The bootstrapper.py read the config file and starts ScriptExecutors.
 * Each ScriptExecutor use a thread to run its START_WORK() main function.
   * It checks if the directories and files specified in the configuration file exist.
 Then, it enters in a while loop.
   * It polls the input directory until it finds all the files that it needs to launch its analysis script.
+The there exist more than one file of the same type, the ScriptExecutor will consume the oldest one.
   * It copies the par file within its directory
   * It creates a temporary folder to store the temporary output of the analysis script.
   * It executes the analysis script defining the needed environment variables.